-10 CO1 Remember the laws and theories of development and gametogenesis.
-K5 CO2 Understand the process and different methods of fertilization. to CO3 Apply the knowledge on various developmental stages of animals.
-Analyze the importance organogenesis and process of embryonic nutrition.
-K1 CO4 CO5 Evaluate the theories principles and techniques of embryology and
+CO1 Remember the laws and theories of development and gametogenesis.
+K5 CO2 Understand the process and different methods of fertilization. to ] K1 Analyze the importance organogenesis and process of embountrition.
+CO5 Evaluate the theories, principles and techniques of embryology and applications in assisted reproductive technology.